 Johnny Otis never lied about his Greek roots, yet he was so widely seen as a black American that one night in 1960, white racists burned a cross on his lawn.
 Even that did not deter him in continuing his support for the cause of equal rights.
 In 1979, Otis told the Los Angeles Times, “Yes, I chose, because, despite all the hardships, there’s a wonderful richness in black culture that I prefer.”

 His activism appeared in his music as well.
-The 1965 Watts Riots inspired him to write “Listen to the Lambs,” a song about racial oppression and the plight of black America.
+After the Watts Riots in 1965 he was inspired him to write “Listen to the Lambs,” a song about racial oppression and the plight of black America.

-In 1975, Otis was ordained as a minister, and three years later, he founded the New Landmark Community Gospel Church in Santa Rosa, California.
+In 1975, He was ordained as a minister in 1975, and in 1978 he founded the New Landmark Community Gospel Church in Santa Rosa, California.
 He presided over services there until the church closed in 1998.

-He and his beloved wife Phyllis were married for 71 years, until Otis died of natural causes in Altadena, California on January 17, 2012.
+He was married to his wife Phyllis for 71 years, until Otis died of natural causes in Altadena, California in 2012 (January 17, 2012).